 Young blood cells (stem cells) are taken

 from the child or from a donor.
-This is followed by high doses of chemotherapy and/or
+This is followed by high doses of chemotherapy,

-radiation.
+radiation, or both.
 This damages the bone marrow.
-Your child will then get the stem cells to
+Your child will then get the stem

-Retinoid medicine may be used after stem cell transplant if there's
+Retinoid medicine may be used for 6 months after stem cell

 Treatment can cause side effects.
 Medicines and other treatments can